Chapter 14 : Familiar Faces

 ‘Great!’
 Ron said and moved out of the way so that the girls could go down to breakfast.

-The rest of the evening sped by, filled with laughter and general happiness as the Gryffindors relaxed in the common room playing whatever games tickled their fancies.
+The rest of the day sped by, filled with laughter and general happiness as the Gryffindors relaxed in the common room playing whatever games tickled their fancies.
 Ron and Harry had brought a couple of third years with them to collect treats from the kitchen, all of which were gladly handed over by the house elves.
-Hermione of course did not participate in the festivities, but rather read ahead in her Ancient Runes textbook and gave haughty sighs and pointed glares at anyone who dared interrupt her.
+Hermione of course did not participate in the festivities, but rather read ahead in her Ancient Runes textbook and gave haughty sighs and pointed glares at anyone who deigned interrupt her.

 ‘Just because you have a new quidditch team does not mean you can ignore your studies, Ron,’ she said from behind a large stack of texts and parchments.
 ‘You’ll actually have to work even harder to balance your schedule now, what with practices and our weekly prefect’s meeting.’